Implement premium apps features

 Test your app's billable actions

-Billable actions override
+Dev Toolkit showing the Billable actions override toggle

 Whatever you select will override the billable actions for your account only.
 This includes removing any billable actions that Canva has enabled for you.

-Billable actions override menu
+Dev Toolkit showing the Billable actions override options

 3. When you are finished testing, disable Billable actions override to return to your account's normal billable actions.